Meal replacement shakes are a trendy way to lose weight in recent years.

 Instead, both liquid and solid meal replacement options provide an effective means of positively influencing glucose levels.
 Keeping blood sugar levels healthy means you have a reduced risk of type 2 diabetes and will have less weight gain with time, it’s a win-win.

-Recent studies have shown that casein replacement shakes result in slightly more weight loss and an additional 2% decrease in body fat compared with soy (10).
+Casein protein may reduce body fat. ecent studies have shown that casein replacement shakes result in slightly more weight loss and an additional 2% decrease in body fat compared with soy (10).

 Casein is a more slowly digested protein, which may be beneficial for weight losers desiring longer satiety, but possibly problematic in older individuals that have slowed or impaired gastrointestinal function.
 It is for this reason that whey, a combination of proteins, and/or hydrolyzed casein (a more quickly absorbed form of casein) may be better protein choices for some (24).

+Soy Meal Replacements can work better than a milk-based replacement.
 Studies have shown soy meal replacements are better than milk meal replacements in some regards (11).
 This is because soy naturally contains a wide variety of nutrients that are beneficial to the human body, like isoflavones, a family of anti-cancer compounds (25).

 While milk and milk-based proteins are loved by many, it lacks many of the valuable vitamins, minerals and other nutrients that make soy a valuable food and protein supplement for your health.
 Dairy-based foods and supplements also have to be excluded by those with milk allergies, and dairy or lactose intolerance.
 In those that can tolerate dairy, a blend of both whey and soy proteins, verses whey or soy alone, yielded a slightly longer amino acid availability after exercise for muscle recovery (26).